Queer and trans affirming therapy in Denver

 The emotional weight of being queer in our current world

-You carry the exhaustion of years spent reading a room before you speak, scanning for safety and wondering how much you can let yourself be seen.
+You carry the exhaustion of years spent scanning every room for safety before you can let yourself be seen.
 For a lot of queer and trans people, that scan is so automatic it barely registers anymore, but it takes a toll.

 All of that belongs here.